PeedroPrado/PeedroPrado/README.md

 ___________________________________________________________________________________________________________________________________________________________________________________________

 <h2 align="left">Hi 👋!
 My name is Pedro.</h2>
-I have 29 years old, i'm a history teacher but now i'm stunding Multiplatform Software Development at the Paula Souza Center (FATEC) institution in Jacareí.
+I have 29 years old, I'm a history teacher but now i'm stunding Multiplatform Software Development at the Paula Souza Center (FATEC) institution in Jacareí.
 I'm in my 2nd semester and I'm developing my Full-stack skills.

 ###